CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder2-getreaderforfile2-method.md

 ms.assetid: dd92dcaf-403c-464d-a254-21594985dddd
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: db917820de92b2e347385afc5217c0ca190825cd
+ms.openlocfilehash: 756ba2e71ca2e3e817a0a8b89165bb807368c1f9
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67776834"
+ms.locfileid: "74449332"
 ---
 # <a name="isymunmanagedbinder2getreaderforfile2-method"></a>ISymUnmanagedBinder2::GetReaderForFile2, méthode
-Une interface de métadonnées et un nom de fichier, retourne le correct [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface qui lit les symboles de débogage associés au module.

- Cette méthode fournit une recherche plus étendue pour le fichier du programme (PDB) de la base de données que le [ISymUnmanagedBinder::GetReaderForFile](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder-getreaderforfile-method.md) (méthode).
+Given a metadata interface and a file name, returns the correct [ISymUnmanagedReader](isymunmanagedreader-interface.md) interface that will read the debugging symbols associated with the module.

+ This method provides a more extensive search for the program database (PDB) file than the [ISymUnmanagedBinder::GetReaderForFile](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder-getreaderforfile-method.md) method.

 ## <a name="syntax"></a>Syntaxe